jasonkesler/andrewr.me/about.md

 My name is Andrew Richardson, and I make things for iOS and the web.
 Designing and building beautiful software to solve complex problems is my passion.

 I have extensive experience developing for iOS, through both traditional apps and tweaks for jailbroken devices.
-I also do front-end web development, and some back-end work with node.js too.
+I have also done a fair bit of web development (this site, for example).

 I currently study Computer Science at UBC in Vancouver, Canada.
 I am also a former intern at companies like Apple and SAP.